LATAMOCPTECHTEAM/azure-ad-b2c-aspnet-react-demo/README.md

 * Click on the ```Grant admin consent for *your tenant*``` button.

 ### Step 3:
-Create the User Sign and Password Reste flows as explained [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows)
+Create the User Sign and Password Reset flows as explained [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows)

 * Take note of the flow names